shiva123456789100/shiva123456789100.github.io/content/projects/scikit/index.md

 - **Super-Kamiokande (Japan):**
   The shimmering light of Cherenkov rings revealed that atmospheric neutrinos
-  vanish and reappear — the first solid proof of oscillations.
+  vanish and reappear — the first definitive proof of oscillations.

+- **Hyper-Kamiokande (Japan):**
+     A massive, next-generation neutrino observatory under construction in Japan, designed to be a successor to the Super- Kamiokande experiment.

 - **SNO (Canada):**
   Using heavy water, SNO showed that solar neutrinos